The Master’s Medal

 You will receive an automatic confirmation when your submission has been received.
 Please be patient – this may take a few minutes for large files.
 Any problems with completing the form or uploading papers should be notified immediately to email@example.com.
 Entries which are not complete in every respect will be treated as disqualified and will not be forwarded for consideration by the judging panel.

 The judging panel will be drawn from professors and senior staff working in UK universities and at senior levels in clinical practice.
 Care is taken to ensure that submissions are assessed by individuals with no supervisory or collaborative connection with the applicant.
 No account will be taken of any current or previous connection between applicants, supervisors or team members and The Worshipful Company of Spectacle Makers or with The Spectacle Makers’ Charity.
 Personal letters of support will not be taken into account in judging entries and should not be provided.

 * Previous winners of the Master’s Medal may not reapply and candidates may not apply for more than one medal in the same year.
 Winners of the Master’s Medal may progress to apply for the Ruskell Medal, and winners of the Ruskell Medal may in turn apply for the silver Fincham Medal at an appropriate later stage in their careers.
-A separate Call for Submission and online application form for The Ruskell Medal is also available on the website www.spectaclemakers.com.
-Details of the Fincham Medal award process for 2022 will be published later in the year.
+A separate Call for Submission and online application form for The Ruskell Medal can be found on the relevant page of this website.